-- GlaxoSmithKline is nearing completion of Phase II clinical trials for drug to treat hand osteoarthritis and rheumatoid arthritis
+- GSK has launched phase III clinical trials for a drug designed to treat hand osteoarthritis and rheumatoid arthritis.

-Global pharmaceutical company GlaxoSmithKline is developing a treatment for rheumatoid arthritis and osteoarthritis, based on discoveries made by University of Melbourne researchers.
+Global pharmaceutical company GSK is developing a treatment for rheumatoid arthritis and osteoarthritis, based on discoveries made by University of Melbourne researchers.

-The company is nearing completion of three Phase II clinical trials, after sublicensing the development and commercialisation rights from German biotechnology company MorphoSys, which licensed them from the University of Melbourne.
+The company is embarking on phase III clinical trials of its treatment, otilimab, after sublicensing the development and commercialisation rights from German biotechnology company MorphoSys, which licensed them from the University of Melbourne.

-The compound acts on the immune system to limit the inflammation that causes the joint damage and pain that characterise these diseases.
-Studies show that it may also have applications for other chronic inflammatory conditions, such as multiple sclerosis and some lung diseases.
+Otilimab acts on the immune system to limit the inflammation that causes the joint damage and pain that characterise these diseases.
+Studies show that the treatment may also have applications for other chronic inflammatory conditions, such as multiple sclerosis and some lung diseases.

 Osteoarthritis and rheumatoid arthritis are the two most common forms of arthritis.
 It has been estimated that half of the world's population aged 65 years or older has osteoarthritis, while 1–2 per cent of people of all ages have rheumatoid arthritis.